sixeyed/docker-kube-workshop/part-2.md

 export DTR_HOST=<your-DTR-hostname>
 ```

+> Make sure you use **your** DTR hostname from the PWD session panel.

 ### 3.3 - Access to Universal Control Plane (UCP) and Docker Trusted Registry (DTR)

-Additionally, the PWD screen provides you with a one-click access to the Universal Control Plane (UCP)
-web-based management interface as well as the Docker Trusted Registry (DTR) web-based management interface.
+PWD also has links to the Universal Control Plane (UCP) management UI as well as the Docker Trusted Registry (DTR) UI.
 Clicking on either the `UCP` or `DTR` button will bring up the respective server web interface in a new tab.

 Click on the UCP link to open Universal Control Plane.
 The lab uses self-signed HTTPS certificates, so you'll see a connection warning which you can ignore (add an exception to the site in your browser).

-Log in to UCP using the username and password from the PWD session information:
+Log in to UCP using the username and password from your PWD session information:

 ![](./img/part-2/ucp-login.jpg)

 You'll see the UCP homepage where you can navigate around the cluster.
 Now switch back to the PWD session and click the link to open DTR.
-DTR shares authentication with UCP, so you are logged into DTR with the same user credentials.
+DTR shares authentication with UCP, so you are already logged into DTR with the same user credentials.

 ## <a name="2"></a> 2 - Using Docker Trusted Registry

 Security scanning is an optional feature in DTR.
-We'll enable it now so we can scan images that we push.
+We'll enable it now so we can scan images that we push, to find any security issues in the image binaries.

 Click on _System_ in the left-hand nav, and then _Security_ from the top nav.
 Click _Enable scanning_ and select the online sync option:

 ![](./img/part-2/dtr-enable-image-scanning.jpg)

-DTR downloads a database of known vulnerabilities, which it will scan for in images.
+DTR downloads a database of known vulnerabilities, which it will use to scan images.
+DTR will sync its vulnerability database with a live database maintained by Docker, Inc.

 ### 2.1 - Create organization, repository, teams and users

 DTR provides fine-grained access control over who can see repositories, and push and pull images.
-In this step you'll set up a repo using the web UI, and create some team and users.
+In this step you'll set up a repo using the web UI, and create some teams and users.

 Click the _Organizations_ link in the left nav, and click _New organization_: